tlgdgdr/Ball_Detection/README.md

 # Ball_Detection
-Football and Basketball detection for own custom data with Yolov4-tiny and using Roboflow
+Football and Basketball detection for own custom data with Yolov4-tiny and using Roboflow on Google Colab(FREE GPU)